apivideo/api.video-reactnative-uploader/README.md

   });
 ```

-### Android notification
+### Android

+#### Permissions

+Permissions `android.permission.READ_MEDIA_VIDEO` (for API 33+) or `android.permission.READ_EXTERNAL_STORAGE` (for API < 33) will be requested by this library at runtime.

+On Android 33+, the upload comes with a notification to show the progress.
+So if your application targets Android 33+, you might request `android.permission.POST_NOTIFICATIONS` permission at runtime.

+#### Notifications

-To customize the notification to your own brand, you have to change the icon, color,... by overwriting the following resources in your own application resources:
+To customize the notification to your own brand, you can change the icon, color or channel name by overwriting the following resources in your own application resources:
   - the icon: `R.drawable.ic_upload_notification`
   - the color: `R.color.upload_notification_color`
   - the channel name: `R.string.upload_notification_channel_name`